AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 - Enter them manually in the app
 - [Choose from domain lists for popular services](#domain-lists-for-popular-services)
-- Add them directly from the browser by sharing the desired pages to AdGuard VPN app
+- Add them directly from the browser by sharing the desired pages to the AdGuard VPN app

 ![Exclusions *mobile_border](https://cdn.adtidy.org/blog/new/lpjs7iexclusions-as-of-v2-4.png)